Bashford-Rogers-lab/Bulk_Repertoire_Analysis/README.md

 ## 5. Python Modules:
 Ensure that the following python modules are installed.
 **Note for Rescomp (BMRC, Oxford) users: These modules are already available using the Rescomp ‘module load’ system and need not be installed locally.
 However to enable access to these modules (load) you MUST run analysis using the BCR_TCR_Wrapper_Cluster.sh job submission script.**
-•	Sys
+* Sys
-•	Collections
+* Collections
-•	Os
+* Os
-•	Operator
+* Operator
-•	networkx
+* networkx
 ## 6. R Modules (optional analysis):
 Ensure that the following R modules are installed:
-•	tidyverse
+* tidyverse
-•	ggplot2
+* ggplot2
-•	foreach
+* foreach
-•	doParallel
+* doParallel
-•	gridExtra
+* gridExtra
-•	cowplot
+* cowplot
 ## 7. Locations of Dependencies:
-•	To ensure the pipeline can call the dependencies edit: “BCR_TCR_PROCESSING_PIPELINE/Locations_of_called_programmes.txt” file, providing the full path to correct locations of your versions of: o	Reference library of genes and primers (already compiled for you) o	CD-HIT (from above) o	FLASH (from above) o	Quasr (4) (from above) o	Blast (from above)
+* To ensure the pipeline can call the dependencies edit: “BCR_TCR_PROCESSING_PIPELINE/Locations_of_called_programmes.txt” file, providing the full path to correct locations of your versions of:
+* Reference library of genes and primers (already compiled for you)
+* CD-HIT (from above)
+* FLASH (from above)
+* Quasr (4) (from above)
+*	Blast (from above)
 ## 8. Create Log Files Directory
-•	When using the BCR_TCR_Wrapper_Cluster.sh wrapper all log files will be output to a directory called COMMANDLOGS within the current working directory (directory containing pipeline).
+* When using the BCR_TCR_Wrapper_Cluster.sh wrapper all log files will be output to a directory called COMMANDLOGS within the current working directory (directory containing pipeline).
 However this must be created prior to running the job submission wrapper using the following bash script e.g.:
 `cd path_to/BCR_TCR_PROCESSING_PIPELINE`
 `mkdir COMMANDLOGS`

 # Author Contribution

-Rachael J. M. Bashford-Rogers developed the python based TCR/BCR repertoire analysis pipeline and User Guide.
+* Rachael J. M. Bashford-Rogers developed the python based TCR/BCR repertoire analysis pipeline and User Guide.
-Lauren E. Overend developed the bash wrapper, R functions and helped write documentation.
+* Lauren E. Overend developed the bash wrapper, R functions and helped write documentation.

 # References